 Collection Care

-All the large agricultural equipment is currently being cleaned and consolidated using the advice of a conservator.
+The large agricultural equipment has been cleaned and consolidated using the advice of a conservator.
 This is ensuring that the collections remain in good condition and available for future generations.

 Whilst work was taking place at Oakham Castle the opportunity was taken to catalogue and record the famous collection of presentation Horseshoes.
 Our volunteers and staff carefully cleaned, conserved and photographed all of the horseshoes.